 - Cut quince into 1.5" chunks

-- In a large saucepan combine quince, sugar, lemon, water, and seed pouch.
+- In a large saucepan combine quince, sugar, lemon, water, and seed pouch and stir.

-- Bring to a boil, lower the heat until it comes to a low boil (where small bubbles come rapidly to the water surface) for 45 - 60 minutes or until all the water has evaporated and the quince has turned into an orangy color and the quince is very soft.
+- Bring to a boil, lower the heat until it comes to a low boil (where small bubbles come rapidly to the water surface) for 45 - 60 minutes or until all the water has evaporated, the quince has turned into an orange color and the quince is very soft.
+Stir often with a wooden spoon.

-- Cover and refrigerate for 3 hours or more until the dulce de membrillo is set and you can cut it with a knife.
+- Cover and refrigerate for 3 hours or more until the membrillo is set and you can cut it with a knife.

 Notes

-- Quince is hard, it may be easier to use a vegetable peeler to peel it.
+- Quince is hard, use a vegetable peeler to peel it.

-- The quince seeds are high in pectin which helps the membrillo come together as a paste.
-This is how our grandmother used to make quince paste.
-Make sure you put the seeds in cheesecloth so you don't have to fish them later.
+- Quince and its seeds are high in pectin which helps the membrillo come together as a paste.
+Our grandmother used to make quince paste and include the seeds while cooking.
+So we are following our family tradition.
+Make sure you put the seeds in cheesecloth so you don't have to fish them out later.

 - Prep Time: 3 hours 15 mins